bolducke/bolducke.github.io/_posts/2023-05-28-design_takeaway_ecsarchetype.md

 #### ECS-Like

-In ECS-like archetype, I keep every entity.
-In that regards, I only need to see if both share common components.
-If it is the case, I process them together or not.
+In ECS-like archetype, I keep every entity into different block of memory for each archetype.
+I can reduce duplication of code between entity that share similar behavior.

 {% raw %}
 ```C